-If you have a near new house that is air-tight (has no gaps around doors and windows, so no draughts), and has insulation that far exceeds the building code requirements, has double glazing, and thermal drapes, and a true heat exchanger ventilation system so you never need to open windows, it could be more efficient to leave the heat pump on all day every day.
+As a rule of thumb, we think it’s best to use your heat pump as required.
+Ultimately, it depends on how well your house is insulated.
+If you live in a near-new and air-tight house with no draughts, insulation that exceeds the building code, double glazing and thermal drapes, and a true heat exchanger ventilation system so you never need to open windows, it could be more efficient to leave the heat pump on all day, every day.

-First, it’s important to know that your heat pump gets heat out of the air by trying to cool the whole planet.
-It’s like a fridge running in reverse (see “What’s a heat pump”).
-The outside unit of the heat pump has a panel like the inside cooling plate in a fridge.
-You’ll often see ice form on the evaporator panel in your fridge – because it’s a very cold panel in a cool “climate”.
-Something very similar happens outside on your heat pump external unit.
-On a cold night when temperatures are heading towards a frost, as the air cools it loses its ability to hold water.
-Relative humidity rises as the temperature drops.
-Eventually the air temperature falls to the dew point, which is where relative humidity has risen to 100 % and excess water can’t stay in the air any longer.
-This excess water separates out of the air as dew, condensing onto everything that’s not under shelter.
+The short answer is that your heat pump is defrosting.
+The long answer is more complicated.
+You’ll often see ice form on the evaporator panel in your fridge because it’s a very cold panel in a cool “climate”.
+Something similar happens on your heat pump’s external unit.
+On a cold night when temperatures plummet, the air loses its ability to hold water and relative humidity rises.
+Eventually, the air temperature falls to the dew point, where relative humidity has risen to 100 % and excess water can’t stay in the air any longer.
+This water is what we know as dew, and it condenses onto everything not under shelter.
 If the air cools further, to zero or below, frost forms.
-Your heat pump’s outside evaporator panel is out there in that dewy air, being kept very cold so that it can pull heat out of the air.
-Ice is inevitably going to form on the panel at low temperatures and high humidity.
-When the ice gets thicker, it will act as an insulator, and limit the amount of heat that can be extracted.
+Your heat pump’s outside evaporator panel is out there in that dewy air, being kept very cold so it can pull heat out of the air.
+Ice inevitably forms on the panel, and as the ice thickens, it acts as an insulator, limiting the amount of heat that can be extracted.
 The heat pump senses this and changes to a defrost cycle.
-While defrosting it won’t deliver heat.
-The worst conditions for ice formation are when the dew point is close to, but still above, zero.
-On a still day the actual dew point temperature in the evening depends on the relative humidity at the highest air temperature during the day.
+While defrosting it won’t deliver heat and this is why we think all heat pumps sold in New Zealand should be tested at 2°C in air that is at the dew point.
+We also say it should be mandatory to have the tested heat output at 2°C on the energy rating label.
+Fortunately, later model heat pumps are much more efficient in icy-cold conditions.